The recruitment process at CGI is the same for both placement years and graduate jobs. It involves:

 Maria Whittingham, student recruitment officer at CGI, told us, ‘we like to keep the application process short and simple, and focused on the student themselves.’

-However, there are some questions that require longer answers.
+However, there are some questions that require longer, more though-out answers.
 These include:

 - Please tell us why you would like to join CGI